 Data Visualization, and more

 10+ skills including data structure, data manipulation, NumPy, Scikit-Learn, Tableau and more Additional Benefits Upto 14 CEU Credits Caltech CTME Circle Membership Live masterclasses from IIT Kanpur faculty and certificate from E&ICT Academy, IIT Kanpur Applied Learning via Capstone and 25+ Data Science Projects Cost $$$$ $$$ $$ Explore Program Explore Program Explore Program

 Conclusion: Data Science’s Critical Role in Astronomy

 It's amazing what data science can do when it is applied to advanced fields like astronomy.
-Whether it’s creating new machine-learning models to analyze data at lightning speeds, the gathering of data from thousands of amateur astronomers, or advanced data science techniques being used by organizations like NASA, there’s no question that our data-driven world just gets more and more exciting all the time.
-Start your career in data science with Simplilearn's Data Science course.
+Whether it’s creating new machine learning models to analyze data at lightning speeds, the gathering of data from thousands of amateur astronomers, or advanced data science techniques being used by organizations like NASA, there’s no question that our data-driven world just gets more and more exciting all the time.
+Start your career in data science with Simplilearn's Caltech Post Graduate Program in Data Science.